-Many surveys have shown that patients and their loved ones believe nausea and vomiting occur with all types of chemotherapy (anti-cancer drugs).
-But half of the chemotherapy drugs now in use only became available in the past several years.
-And the side effects caused by the newer drugs are not necessarily the same as those caused by older drugs.
+Surveys have shown that many patients and their loved ones believe nausea and vomiting occur with all types of chemotherapy (anti-cancer drugs).
+But half of the chemotherapy drugs now in use became available in the past several years, and their side effects are not necessarily the same as those caused by older drugs.
 However, many people receiving chemotherapy may still experience nausea and vomiting.
-Fortunately, doctors now have many ways to prevent and ease their symptoms.
+Fortunately, doctors have many ways to both prevent and ease their symptoms.

-Even if you’re feeling fine, it’s important to adhere to – or stick with – your health care team’s instructions as to when you take your medications.
-That’s especially crucial if you are getting chemotherapy in pill form.
-You need to make sure you understand very clearly the order in which you take your medications – the chemotherapy and anti-nausea drugs – and the times at which you take them.
+Even if you’re feeling fine, it’s important to follow your health care team’s instructions on when to take your medications.
+That’s especially crucial if you are receiving chemotherapy in pill form, as you will need to take the chemotherapy and the anti-nausea drugs in a certain order, and at a certain time of day.

-When chemotherapy enters the body, sensors in the digestive system and brain detect its presence as a foreign substance.
-In a complex series of signals among the brain and the mouth, stomach, intestines, and bloodstream, the medication stimulates the “vomiting center” in the brain.
+When chemotherapy enters the body, sensors in the digestive system and brain detect its presence and identify it as a foreign substance.
+In a complex series of signals from the brain to the mouth, stomach, intestines, and bloodstream, the chemotherapy stimulates the “vomiting center” in the brain.
 Several chemicals, including ones called serotonin and substance P, are released, triggering the nausea and vomiting reflex.

-Because chemotherapy is meant to destroy rapidly dividing and growing cancer cells, sometimes it harms healthy tissues in the body where normal cells also turn over quickly.
-Those areas include the lining of the mouth, esophagus (food pipe), and stomach.
-Some anti-cancer drugs can irritate these areas, and that also leads to nausea and vomiting.
+Although chemotherapy is meant to destroy rapidly dividing and growing cancer cells, it sometimes affects healthy tissues in the body, including those in the lining of the mouth, esophagus (food pipe), and stomach.
+Some anti-cancer drugs can harm or irritate these areas, leading to nausea and vomiting.

-Because some people getting chemotherapy expect to feel ill, they start experiencing symptoms even before their treatment begins.
-This is referred to as anticipatory nausea and vomiting.
-Sometimes the sights, sounds, or smells of the treatment room can trigger anticipatory nausea and vomiting.
+Because some people receiving chemotherapy may expect to feel ill, they may experience symptoms even before a treatment session begins.
+Sometimes the sights, sounds, or smells of the treatment room can trigger an anticipatory reaction.

 Drug Treatments for Nausea and Vomiting